bjoern-hempel/check_http_2/README.md

 Syntax: check_http_2 [[[-u url ] [-s status-code] [-t check-content]] | [-h]]
 options:
 -u | --url            Adds the url you want to check.
+-p | --path           The path you want to check (default is "/").
 -s | --status-code    The expected status code.
 -t | --content        The content the request must contain.